tlozoot/cs-262-bank-protocol/README.md

 Exceptions
 ==========

 Exceptions return the request that generated them as payload, along with an optional error message (they may just use the empty string).
 Returning the original request is helpful in debugging, when there could be many clients and many messages, and it is not clear which messages are generating which exceptions.
 Including an error string with an exception may be useful for giving more information about a general server error, or suggesting which versions or operation codes are available.

 Unknown version
 ---------------

 The server does not recognize the version of a message and cannot process it.
 The server returns the version that it parsed from the request.

-Opcode: 0x90
-Payload: 1. (byte[]) request, 2. (byte[]) requestVersion, 3. (string) errorMessage
+_Opcode_: `0x90`
+_Payload_:  1. `(byte[]) request`, 2. `(byte[]) requestVersion`,
+            3. `(string) errorMessage`

 Unknown operation code
 ----------------------

 The server does not recognize the operation code of a message and cannot process it.
 The server returns the operation code that it parsed from the request.

-Opcode: 0x91
-Payload: 1. (byte[]) request, 2. (byte[]) requestOpCode, 3. (string) errorMessage
+_Opcode_: `0x91`
+_Payload_:  1. `(byte[]) request`, 2. `(byte[]) requestOpCode`,
+            3. `(string) errorMessage`

 Invalid payload
 ---------------

 The server doesn't know how to interpret the payload of a message.
 This could occur, for example, if a payload is the wrong size, or if a string is formatted incorrectly.
 The server returns the payload that it parsed from the request.

-Opcode: 0x92
-Payload: 1. (byte[]) request, 2. (byte[]) requestPayload, 2. (string) errorMessage
+_Opcode_: `0x92`
+_Payload_:  1. `(byte[]) request`, 2. `(byte[]) requestPayload`,
+            3. `(string) errorMessage`

 Insufficient funds
 ------------------

 The client tried to withdraw more money than is in the given account.
 In that case, no money will be deducted from the account and the original account balance will be returned to the client in the payload.

-Opcode: 0x93
-Payload: 1. (byte[]) request, 2. (acct) accountNumber, 3. (amt) balance, 4. (string) errorMessage
+_Opcode_: `0x93`
+_Payload_:  1. `(byte[]) request`, 2. `(acct) accountNumber`,
+            3. `(amt) balance`, 4. `(string) errorMessage`

 No such account